Sonography

-Typically, students look for disciplines that are interesting and fulfilling, allow for ample job opportunities, and provide a positive working environment.
-In the world of healthcare, there is one growing industry that checks all of those boxes: diagnostic medical sonography.
+Typically, students look for disciplines that are interesting and fulfilling, ones that allow for ample job opportunities and provide a positive working environment.
+In the world of health care, there is one growing industry that checks all those boxes: Diagnostic medical sonography.

 Exploring Sonography Careers

 The Society of Diagnostic Medical Sonography defines sonography as “a diagnostic medical procedure that uses high-frequency sound waves to produce dynamic visual images of organs, tissues, or blood flow inside the body.”
-This noninvasive procedure has been part of the healthcare industry since the 1940s, and it continues to play a vital role in modern medicine.
-For this reason, sonographers are needed at a variety of healthcare facilities and thus have a wide range of job opportunities.
+This noninvasive procedure has been part of the health care industry since the 1940s, and it continues to play an essential role in modern medicine.
+For this reason, sonographers are needed at a variety of health care facilities and have a wide range of job opportunities.

-Sonographers use imaging equipment, such as an ultrasound machine, to obtain images of the inside of a patient’s body.
-These images enable doctors and other medical professionals to accurately diagnose and treat patients, making sonography a very important part of the healthcare process.
+Sonographers use imaging equipment, such as an ultrasound machine, to obtain images of the inside a patient’s body.
+These images enable doctors and other medical professionals to accurately diagnose and treat patients, making sonography a crucial part of the health care process.

 What Is Pediatric Sonography?

-Because pediatric sonographers are so important to children’s health and wellness, it is crucial that they are highly trained and professional individuals.
-Pediatric sonographers must be detail oriented, excellent communicators, and technically savvy — which means they need a superior education.
+Because pediatric sonographers are so important to children’s health and wellness, they must be expertly trained and maintain professionalism.
+Pediatric sonographers must be detail-oriented, excellent communicators and possess the patience required to work with children, which means they need a high-quality education.

-How To Have a Career in Pediatric Sonography
+How to Plan a Career in Pediatric Sonography

-Becoming a professional pediatric sonographer requires at least two years of school at an institution that has been accredited by the Commission on Accreditation of Allied Health Education Programs.
-Universities that offer sonography certification programs often award students with an associate’s degree in sonography or health sciences.
+Becoming a professional pediatric sonographer requires at least two years of schooling at an institution accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Universities that offer sonography certification programs often award students with an associate degree in sonography or health sciences.

-After graduation, aspiring sonographers must take a certification exam given by the American Registry for Diagnostic Medical Sonographers (ARDMS), American Registry of Radiologic Technologists (ARRT), or Cardiovascular Credentialing International (CCI).
+After graduation, aspiring sonographers must take a certification exam administered by the American Registry for Diagnostic Medical Sonography (ARDMS), the American Registry of Radiologic Technologists (ARRT), or Cardiovascular Credentialing International (CCI).
 After passing the test, they are officially certified sonographers.
-To specialize further, sonographer can take the Pediatric Sonography certification exam offered by the ARDMS.
+To specialize in pediatric sonography, a sonographer must take the Pediatric Sonography (PS) specialty exam offered by the ARDMS.

-Once a student earns their sonography certification, they can look forward to a career that is both emotionally and financially rewarding.
-According to the BLS, the median salary for sonographers in 2018 was $72,510.
-In addition, the BLS anticipates a 14% growth in sonography careers by 2028.
-Individuals who pursue advanced education in the field can expect to receive a higher salary and have access to a greater wealth of career options.
+Once a student earns a sonography certification, they can look forward to a meaningful career that is both emotionally and financially rewarding.
+According to the BLS, the median salary for sonographers in 2024 was $89,340.
+In addition, the BLS anticipates a 13% growth in sonography careers by 2034.
+Those who pursue advanced education in the field can expect to earn higher salaries and have access to a broader range of career options.

-If you are a registered sonographer who wants to take your career to the next level, you should consider earning your Bachelor of Science in Diagnostic Medical Sonography degree at AdventHealth University Online.
-The flexible program allows you to work at your own speed, gaining a competitive edge and pursuing your career at the same time.
+If you are already a registered sonographer looking to take your career to the next level, consider our Online Bachelor of Science in Imaging Sciences.
+This flexible program allows you to work at your own pace, gaining the leadership skills and advanced education necessary to specialize in fields such as pediatrics.

 How to Become a Sonographer